GeoTop-UB/BiCo/README.md

 attach("bigraded_complexes.py.sage")
 ```

+## Examples

-## Example
+### Example 1

-The following is an example of usage of the Sage script.
-It loads the predefined Bigraded Complex associated to the Kodaira-Thurston manifold and displays its Aeppli cohomology in ascii art form.
+In this example, the predefined Bigraded Complex associated to the Kodaira-Thurston manifold is loaded, and its Aeppli cohomology is displayed in ascii art form.

 *Input:*